carnegiemellonracing/driverless-docker/README.md

 install docker for your machine.
 [Docker desktop](https://docs.docker.com/desktop/) recommended, as it has multiple useful tools (e.g., GUI, docker compose, etc...)

+it is also recommended to install Visual Studio Code (VSCode) along with the Dev Containers extension to work with the docker container

 ## To clone the repository:
 ```bash
 git clone https://github.com/carnegiemellonracing/driverless-docker.git